Who is eligible and how to apply for the UAE's 10-year golden residency visa

 It does, but the Ministry of Culture and Knowledge Development must approve individual applicants.

-What are the criteria for inventors?
+What is the criteria for inventors?

 Applicants must possess a patent that is considered valuable to the UAE economy and obtain patent approval from the Ministry of Economy.